 Respiratory Syncytial Virus

 Respiratory Syncytial Virus (RSV) is a respiratory virus that causes cold-like symptoms that can be severe in the very young and the elderly.
 Multiple RSV vaccines are currently in development.
-To learn more about the population affected by RSV, surveillance is conducted among hospitalized persons in Monroe County to estimate age-specific RSV hospitalization rates and describe age-specific RSV mortality.
+Surveillance for RSV is conducted among hospitalized persons in Monroe County to estimate age-specific RSV hospitalization rates and describe age-specific RSV mortality.

 Goals and Objectives